Terre des Hommes CORE Trust – Tiruvannamalai Children’s Orphanage

 The Ashtavakra Gita conveys with beauty and simplicity the essential teachings of Advaita Vedanta.
 Composed by an anonymous master of the school of the great sage Shankara, it is infused with powerful guidance for seekers of wisdom as well as offering a profound expression of enlightenment.
 The translator conveys the clarity and lyricism of the Sanskrit original with fluency and precision.

-Mooji often reads from The Heart of Awareness after Satsang, and these profound moments are a highlight for many who come to Satsang.
+Mooji often reads from The Heart of Awareness during Satsang, and these profound moments are a highlight for many who come to Satsang.

 The Song of Ribhu (The Ribhu Gita)

 This classic work of Advaita Vedanta (nonduality) has ancient origins, probably dating from the period of the Upanisads.
 The Song of Ribhu is instruction by the sage Ribhu to his disciple Nidagha to assist him in realising the ultimate Truth.
 For any spiritual seeker interested in self-knowledge, it provides a detailed and lyrical description of self-realisation, Enlightenment, or the Realisation of the Absolute.
 Sri Ramana Marharshi regularly recommended it to spiritual seekers.

 It is available from major retailers such as Amazon.